elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

      - -*  *  *  *  *  represents once a minute
      - H/15	 *  *  *  * represents at every fifteen minutes
      - H   1  * * represents once a day on the 1st of every month
-     - Note :  Jenkins encourages the use of ‘H’ to balance load across different times of day to avoid sudden spikes of activities
+     - Note :  Jenkins encourages the use of 'H' to balance load across different times of day to avoid sudden spikes of activities

 Notes: